 Fàilte ar ais ar scoil to all pupils and staff.
-We trust everyone had an enjoyable and restful summer.
 We are especially delighted to welcome our new Junior Infants and the children who have joined some of the older classes.
 We hope the years ahead will be happy and rewarding.

 Aladdin service is set up in the school.
 In order to ensure we have the correct details for your child, please inform us if you have changed phone numbers or address as soon as possible.